Srixx24/atlas-unity/unity-animation/README.md

-# Unity - Assets: Models, Textures
+# Unity - Animation

 This is a Unity-based 3D project that aims to create an immersive, interactive platform jumping mini-game.
 The user will jump from platform to platform to reach the flag at the top of the map.
-During game play a timer will track until the flag is found.
+During game play a timer will track until the flag is found in three rounds.